wifi-positioning/WiFi-Tracking/README.md

 #### Overview
-  In this repository there is the simple implementation of the trilateration method for indoor positioning.
+  In this repository there is the simple implementation of methods for indoor positioning.
+  First method: "Fingerprinting"
+in this method, a map of radio space is taken in advance to further compare the reference with the results.

+  Second method: "Trilateration"
-This method _based on received signal strength indicator of wireless network_ (aka **WiFi RSSI**) through `Telnet`/`SSH`-connection and client's requests.
+This method based on _received signal strength indicator of wireless network_ (aka **WiFi RSSI**) through `Telnet`/`SSH`-connection and client's requests.

   All needed information will be upload on the project's [Wiki](https://github.com/wifi-positioning/WiFi-Trilateration/wiki "Wiki") as soon as possible.
+(Certainly not)

 ---